What are “professional windward storms” ?

 “Professional windward storms” is our metaphor for sustained occupational exposure to trauma and suffering.
 It describes the cumulative impact of doing work that regularly places you in the path of others’ pain - often without adequate protection, recovery time, or systemic support.

-These exposures can manifest clinically as compassion fatigue, secondary traumatic stress, and vicarious trauma.
-Explore below a break down of what each of these is, how they show up in real bodies and minds, and why they are not personal failures, but predictable human responses to heavy work.
+These exposures can manifest as compassion fatigue, secondary traumatic stress, and vicarious trauma.
+Explore below a break down of what each of these is, how they show up in, and why they are not personal failures, but predictable human responses to heavy work.

-Trauma exposure is just part of the job.
+Trauma is part of the job.
 Shouldn't I just accept that and move on?

 Exposure is inherent.
 Unmitigated harm is not.